Rambler Classic

-The Rambler Classic is an intermediate sized automobile that was built and sold by American Motors Corporation (AMC) from the 1961 through 1966 model years.
-The Classic took the place of the Rambler Six and Rambler Rebel V-8 names, which were retired at the end of the 1960 model year.
+The Rambler Classic is an intermediate-sized automobile built and marketed by American Motors Corporation (AMC) from the 1961 through 1966 model years in three generations.

+The 1961 Classic line replaced the Rambler Six and Rambler Rebel V8 names, which were retired at the end of the 1960 model year.

-Introduced a six-passenger four-door sedan and station wagon versions, additional body styles were added.
-Two-door models became available as a "post" sedan in 1963 as well as a sporty pillar-less hardtop.
-A convertible was also available for 1965 and 1966.
+Initially available as a six-passenger four-door sedan and six- or eight-passenger station wagon versions, AMC added body styles to the model line.
+Two-door variants became available as a "post" sedan for the 1963 model year, and starting the 1964 versions, a pillar-less hardtop.
+A convertible was also available for the 1965 and 1966 model years.

-Motor Trend magazine selected AMC's Classic line as Car of the Year award for 1963.
+Motor Trend magazine selected AMC's Classic line for the 1963 Car of the Year award.

-The Rebel name replaced Classic on AMC's completely redesigned intermediate-sized cars for the 1967 model year, and for 1968 the Rambler Rebel line was renamed the AMC Rebel as AMC began the process of phasing out the Rambler marque.
+The Rebel name replaced Classic on AMC's entirely redesigned intermediate-sized cars for the 1967 model year.
+For 1968, the Rambler Rebel line was renamed the AMC Rebel as AMC began phasing out the Rambler marque.

-Throughout its life in the AMC model line-up, the Classic was the high-volume seller for the independent automaker.
+Throughout its production, the Classic was a high-volume seller for the independent automaker.
+Built in AMC's factories in the U.S. and Canada, the Classic was assembled under license or joint ventures and exported to over 100 nations.

 First generation

-The Rambler was the focus of AMC's management strategy under the leadership of George W. Romney.
-American Motors designed and built some of the most fuel-efficient, best-styled and well-made cars of the 1950s and 1960s.
+The Rambler line of cars was the focus of AMC's management strategy under the leadership of George W. Romney.
 Their compact cars (for the era) helped AMC to achieve sales and corporate profit successes.
 In 1961, the Rambler marque ranked in third place among domestic automobile sales behind Chevrolet and Ford.

 Ramblers were available in two sizes and built on different automobile platforms.
-The larger-sized Rambler series was based on a 1956 design and was renamed as the Classic for the 1961 model year to help create a stronger individual identity and contrast from the smaller Rambler American line.
-American Motors' Edmund E. Anderson designed the new 108 in wheelbase Ramblers "that looked new and fresh, but were in fact inexpensive reskinned models."
+The larger-sized Rambler series was based on a 1956 design and was renamed the Classic for the 1961 model year to help create a stronger individual identity and contrast from the smaller Rambler American line.
+American Motors' Edmund E. Anderson designed the new 108 in wheelbase Ramblers "that looked new and fresh but were in fact inexpensive reskinned models."
+American Motors kept the basic body shell longer than the big three domestic automakers to recoup tooling costs and make a profit.
+Because this cycle time of five to six years was longer than the industry norm of three years at that time, AMC designers facelift to provide the appearance of updated styling changes.

 1961

+The new 1961 Classic 6 and V8 models went on display in Rambler showrooms on 12 October 1960.
+They filled the mid-range in AMC's line of compacts and offered as a six-passenger four-door sedan and as a station wagon with two rows of seats and drop-down tailgate or an optional rear-facing third-row seat and side opening fifth door.
+They continued the body of the previous Rambler Six and V8, but featured a new front end with a one-piece, rectangular extruded aluminum grille, and new fenders, hood, sculptured door panels, and side trim, as well as redesigned one-piece bumpers.